 You should always keep a minimum of 12 hours gap between your connecting flights while entering and exiting Bhutan after the tour.
 The flight may delay due to sudden weather changes in the mountains and this may cause losing your connecting flights.
 Therefore we advise all the clients to keep safe hours between the connecting.

 Most of the tourists traveling to Bhutan have no idea about the Bhutan Visa process.
 Many think that solo travel to Bhutan is not allowed but this is not true at all.
 As long as they are ready to pay $250 plus the single supplementary surcharge their Visa for Bhutan is guaranteed.
 Minimum Daily tariff should be paid upfront for all Bhutan Visa.

 Get your Bhutan visa in 3 Easy Steps.
 3 easy steps to get your Visa done for Bhutan Tour.

 Step 1-Book your confirmed flight ticket to Bhutan

 Step 2-Pay the full Bhutan Tour Payment to Tour Operator.

 HOTELS AND FOODS IN BHUTAN:

 Leisure travel to Bhutan will not be complete if you don’t experience the luxury offered by some of the most famous international chains of hotels like Uma by COMO, Amankora, Taj Tashi, and Le Meridian.
-With little extra from the daily tariff, you can upgrade your accommodation in this hotel.
-Food during your trip are spicy with more of chilly with cheese but tourist can have the option of choosing Burger and Pizza if you happen to be in Thimphu and Paro.
+With a little extra from the daily tariff, you can upgrade your accommodation in this hotel.
+Food during your trip are spicy with more of chilly with cheese but tourist can have the option of choosing Burger and Pizza if they happen to be in Thimphu and Paro.
 You can also visit the café for strong coffee while in the capital.
 Hotels for Bhutan are not fixed and you can always check Bhutan Hotels before you confirm them.

 TRANSPORTATION IN BHUTAN: